DonghaoWu/MERN-Doc-V1/README-Folder/User-Authentication(part10 - 13)/10-Register.md

 ```

 #### `Comments:`
-- Add new reducer is the first step, so that every component can use the state.
+- Add new reducer is the first step, so that every component inside store can use the state.

 ### `Step2: Add new types variable.`